Best Bak Chor Mee in Singapore? Super debatable.

 Used to be better in the past, but still one of the best you can find here.
 Hill Street Tai Hwa Pork Noodles (Crawford Lane)

-Their dry Bak Chor Mee may just be a shoo-in for one of my person Top 3 favourites in Singapore, and their soup version is definitely a worthy contender.
+Their dry Bak Chor Mee may just be a shoo-in for one of my personal Top 3 favourites in Singapore (back during MacPherson days), and their soup version is definitely a worthy contender.

 Watch owner Uncle Yap cook up his noodles, and you know that your bowl is in good hands.